NicoSwag/radiance-notes/Locations/Locations on Tiber/Tiber.md

 Just kind of a chill place to be in.
 Despite, yknow, the heat.
-Maybe kinda morrowindy as well.
+Maybe kinda morrowindy as well. [[Agni]] and [[Professor Thale]] live here.

 Sublocations: